CATEGORIES:

 Hurricanes, and the tornadoes, high winds, and floodwaters that they bring with them, won't take a break this year (or any year).
 So it’s up to you to be as prepared as possible.
 Know where your nearest community shelter is.
 Make sure, also, that it will be open to you.
 And figure out exactly how you’ll get there.

 You should also have a hurricane preparedness kit ready.
-And because we are still in the midst of a pandemic, your complete kit should contain additional pandemic-related items.
-Read on to learn more about hurricanes and the extra precautions you can take to protect yourself during the 2020 hurricane season.
+They say that the best time to prepare for a hurricane is before the season begins.
+The second best time is now.
+Read on to learn more about hurricanes and the precautions you can take to protect yourself during this active hurricane season.

 Hurricane Basics

 First of all, we should say a bit about hurricanes themselves.
-Hurricanes are huge, rotating, low-pressure storm systems (tropical cyclones) that form over tropical or subtropical ocean waters.
+Hurricanes are huge, rotating, low-pressure storm systems (tropical cyclones) forming over tropical or subtropical ocean waters.
 They bring with them strong winds and heavy rainfall.
-These hazards can cause tornadoes, flooding, and the associated potential for loss of life and destruction of property.
+These hazards can cause tornadoes, flooding, and the potential for loss of life and destruction of property.

-You may recognize a hurricane by the distinctive “eye” in its center.
+On a weather map, you may recognize a hurricane by the distinctive “eye” in its center.
 This is an area of calm surrounded by the storm’s fierce rotation.
-The “eyewall” which encircles the eye, closest to it, has the strongest winds.
+The “eyewall,” which encircles the eye, is closest to it and has the strongest winds.

 A hurricane has winds that blow at 74 mph or higher.
 Tropical storms have winds just below that, falling in the range of 39-73 mph.
 Tropical depressions have winds that max out at less than 39 mph.

-The Saffir-Simpson Hurricane Wind Scale divides hurricanes into five categories (labeled category 1-5) based on their sustained wind speeds.
-Any storm designated category 3 or above (those with winds at or exceeding 111 mph) is a “major hurricane.”
+The five hurricane categories are defined in the Saffir-Simpson Hurricane Wind Scale.
+They're labeled category 1-5 based on their sustained wind speeds.
+Any storm designated category 3 or above (with winds at, or exceeding, 111 mph) is a “major hurricane.”
 Category 5 hurricanes can have sustained winds exceeding 180 mph and gusts that reach 200 mph.

 Are Hurricanes, Cyclones, and Typhoons Different?